Akilich/Ghibli_cli/README.md

 # GhibliCli

-The Ghibli_Cli is an application that gives users a list of all Studio Ghibli films.
-It then lets users enter the film title and gives them detailed information about the film.
-An extra feature lets users generate a random Ghibli film when they type the word “random”.
+The Ghibli_Cli is an application that gives users a list of all Studio Ghibli films and provides detailed information about each film.
+Users can simply enter the number of a film from the provided film list, and will receive detailed information about that corresponding film.
+Users also have the option of generating a random film by entering "random".
+That will output a random Studio Ghibli film, along with the films detailed information.

 ## Installation